garethjmsaunders/digital-code-style-guide/html.md

 ```

-### And the rest...

-If in doubt, check the HTML5 Doctor's [HTML5 Element Index](http://html5doctor.com/element-index/) for advice on the best use of HTML5 elements.
+### 3.9 tor.com/element-index/) for advice on the best use of HTML5 elements.

-## 9. Class and ID names
+## 4. Class and ID names

 Guidance on class and ID names can be found in the CSS style guide.
 Here are a few basics: